Iximiel/plumed-tutorial-pycv/README.md

 # Using PyCV
 ## Installation

 _Note that currently we are working on a simpler installation procedure, and some names may change.
-The actual version canno be called from within the plumed python interface_
+The actual version cannot be called from within the plumed python interface_

 For compiling the plugin you just need pybind11 and numpy.
-I always recomend to create and ad-hoc environment for your projects:
+I always recommend creating and ad-hoc environment for your projects:
 ```bash
 python3 -m venv pycvenv
 source ./pycvenv/bin/activate